Coder-0178/ShadowFiles/readme.md

 ## Using a Worker Script
 These steps are a little more complex.
 After installing the library, go into your `node_modules` folder and find `shadowfiles`.
 You'll see a file in there (`sw.js`.)
 **Copy** this file out of the node modules folder.
 Put it somewhere in your project where assets are served.
 Usually something like `public`.
-Wherever these files get served, that will be the URL you pass as the `serviceWorkerUrl` in `register`
+Wherever these files get served, that will be the URL you pass as the `url` in `register`
 ## Registering the Worker
 To register the worker, use `register`.
 This example uses top-level await which may not be supported depending on your environment.